inThe-FLesh/CS408/README.md

 for that specific implementation. </p>

 <h2> Running and compiling code </h2>
 <p> I have added compiled binaries in the bin folder of each implementation.
-These should run without any problems on any linux machine, for the regular C++ code.
-The cuda implementations require  <br>
+These should run without any problems on any linux machine, for the regular C++ code.  <br> The cuda implementations require  <br>
 a NVIDIA GPU to run.
 The cuda code was developed using a NVIDIA Geforce GTX 2060 super.
 Any GPU with the same architecture (Turing) should be able to run the compiled binaries without issue.  <br><br>

 <h3> Turing GPUs </h3>